cristianbanarescu/iOS-Development/SwiftUI/SwiftUI-practice-project/PROJECT_CONTEXT.md

 Current progress:
 - Requirements and architecture decisions are defined
 - No code has been written yet
-- We are about to start/cotinue Step [X]:
+- We finished Step 1 from the Roadmap below.

-Please continue from Step [X].
+Please continue from Step 2 from the Roadmap below.

-Assume I may paste code here for review and you should respond like a strict but helpful code reviewer.
-When I paste in some code and ask you a question about my code I need you to answer my question and give me helpful answers so that I can really understand the problem behind my code and also to learn SwiftUI concepts along the way.

 ## Goals